 Gas or charcoal grilling: It’s “the grate debate,” according to grilling guru Steven Raichlen.
 Gas grills are good for people who like how easy they are to start and clean up, says BBQ queen Karen Adler.
 Raichlen adds that they are “great for weekday dinners when time is at a premium”; Adler says people choose charcoal grills for the smoky flavor they impart, and because they can reach very hot temperatures for searing and charring.
 Raichlen says that they are “great for smoking,” which he says you can’t really do on a gas grill.

-CHOW spoke with barbecue and grilling experts to find out what you can expect to spend on each type; how long they take to assemble, heat up, and clean up; and more.
-We've summarized the options in a chart to help you figure out whether gas or charcoal will be a better fit for your grilling needs.
-When you're ready to fire it up, take a look at some grilling tips.
+Chowhound spoke with barbecue and grilling experts to find out what you can expect to spend on each type; how long they take to assemble, heat up, and clean up; and more.
+We’ve summarized the options to help you figure out whether gas or charcoal will be a better fit for your grilling needs:

-Price RangeGas The most popularly priced gas grills are $129 to $299, while grills with more features will run between $800 and $1,500 and well beyond.
-Charcoal
+The most popularly priced gas grills are $129 to $299, while grills with more features will run between $800 and $1,500 and well beyond.

 On the low end you can get something for about $25.
 A basic Weber kettle is around $150, while more deluxe models are upward of $600.